compling-wat/vlm-lens/docs/tutorials/minicpm-o.rst

 After successful execution, extracted layer outputs are saved as PyTorch tensors inside a SQL database file.
 For the default config, the database is named ``minicpm-o.db``.

-You can retrieve these tensors using the script ``scripts/read_tensor.py``, which lets you load and analyze the extracted data as needed.